-Tethys was incorporated in Guernsey on August 12, 2003, specifically to hold the Central Asian interests of its then parent company.
+Tethys was incorporated specifically to hold the Central Asian interests of its then parent company.
 In light of the significant capital required to develop Tethys and its Kazakh assets, its then parent company made a decision to spin out Tethys.

-On June 27, 2007, the Company completed its IPO and the Ordinary Shares commenced trading on the TSX.
+On June 27, 2007, the Company completed its IPO and the Ordinary Shares commenced trading on the Toronto Stock Exchange ("TSX").
 The Ordinary Shares are listed on the TSX under the symbol "TPL".
 The Company commenced commercial gas production in December 2007 from its initial production project in the Kyzyloi Field in Kazakhstan.
-On July 25, 2011, the Company completed a listing on the main market of the LSE and its entire issued Ordinary Share capital was admitted to the standard category of the Official List of the Financial Services Authority with trading commencing on the LSE under the symbol "TPL".
+On July 25, 2011, the Company completed a listing on the main market of the London Stock Exchange ("LSE") and its entire issued Ordinary Share capital was admitted to the standard category of the Official List of the Financial Conduct Authority with trading commencing on the LSE under the symbol "TPL".